botsandus/RobotecGPULidar/docs/Usage.md

 ### Mesh

-Mesh is a handle for the on-GPU data of a 3D model provided by the user.
+A mesh is the on-GPU data handle of a 3D model provided by the user.

 ### Entity